trammell/recipe-book/susans-recipes.md

 > ½ stick (¼ cup) unsalted butter, melted and cooled
 > 1 cup fresh raspberries

-Preheat the oven to 375°F. and butter well twelve ½-cup muffin tins.
+Preheat the oven to 375 °F. and butter well twelve ½-cup muffin tins.
 In a bowl whisk together the cornmeal, the flour, the sugar, the baking powder, the baking soda, and the salt.
 In another bowl whisk together the eggs, the yogurt, and the butter, add the flour mixture, and stir the batter until it is just